-- About Oracle Installations with Job Role Separation Job role separation requires that you create different operating system groups for each set of system privileges that you grant through operating system authorization. - Standard Oracle Database Groups for Database Administrators Oracle Database has two standard administration groups: OSDBA, which is required, and OSOPER, which is optional. - Extended Oracle Database Groups for Job Role Separation Oracle Database 12c Release 1 (12.1) and later releases provide an extended set of database groups to grant task-specific system privileges for database administration. - Creating an ASMSNMP User The ASMSNMP user is an Oracle ASM user with privileges to monitor Oracle ASM instances.
+- About Oracle Installations with Job Role Separation Job role separation requires that you create different operating system groups for each set of system privileges that you grant through operating system authorization. - Standard Oracle Database Groups for Database Administrators Oracle Database has two standard administration groups: OSDBA, which is required, and OSOPER, which is optional. - Extended Oracle Database Groups for Job Role Separation Oracle Database provides an extended set of database groups to grant task-specific system privileges for database administration. - Creating an ASMSNMP User The ASMSNMP user is an Oracle ASM user with privileges to monitor Oracle ASM instances.
 You are prompted to provide a password for this user during installation. - Oracle Automatic Storage Management Groups for Job Role Separation Oracle Grid Infrastructure operating system groups provide their members task specific system privileges to access and to administer Oracle Automatic Storage Management.